Bloggers are spamming other bloggers with phony WordPress trackbacks.

 What makes a splog a splog?

 - they provide no content and no value

 - their sole purpose is to earn money via AdSense, etc. or build links for a primary site of sorts

 - non-existent traffic, comments, or any other evidence of user engagement – after all, that's not what they are for.

 3. If I were to approve this spammy trackback, I would end up with this kind of link as part of my comment section:

-You can see right away that it doesn’t make much sense, unlike the previous example with the legitimate WordPress trackback.
+You can see right away that it doesn't make much sense, unlike the previous example with a legitimate WordPress trackback.

 How do you REALLY know when it's a spam trackback?

 Sometimes you click over to the site you got a trackback from and it's as clear as night and day it's a low-quality spam site.